lijiansong/lijiansong.github.io/README.md

 # lijiansong.github.io
->This archive is my technological blog site, which is based on Jeklly & Markdown to write blogs.
+>This archive is my technological blog site regarding the summary of a certain stage of my work & study.

 Visit [HomePage](http://lijiansong.github.io)